Skip to main content

 WOAI

-The result of the first cycle was the WOAI, an almost 1000-page report prepared by experts from around the world, detailing the global state of the ocean, the extent of human knowledge about the ocean and the effect of human activities on the ocean.
-The WOAI was released at the end of 2015 and can be found here.
-In it, experts warn that the ocean is facing great pressures simultaneously, with impacts so great that the limits of its capacity are about to be reached, or in some cases, have already been reached.
-They also point out that urgent action is needed on a global scale to protect the oceans.
-Four national experts took part in this report, which is considered the state of the global ocean benchmark.
+The result of the first cycle was the WOAI, a nearly 1,000-page report prepared by experts from around the world, detailing the global state of the ocean, the extent of human knowledge about the ocean, and the effect of human activities on the ocean.
+The WOAI was released in late 2015 and can be found here.
+In it, experts warn that the ocean is facing multiple pressures simultaneously, with impacts so great that the limits of its capacity are about to be reached, or in some cases, have already been reached.
+They also indicate that urgent action is needed on a global scale to protect the oceans.
+Four national experts participated in this report, which is considered the benchmark for the global ocean.

-Technical Abstract of the First Global Integrated Marine Assessment on the Impacts of Climate Change and Related Changes in the Atmosphere on the Oceans
+Technical Summary of the First Global Integrated Marine Assessment on the Impacts of Climate Change and Related Changes in the Atmosphere on the Oceans

 WOAII

-The WOAII is the main outcome of the second cycle of the Regular Process and was developed by 300 world experts in a collective and interdisciplinary effort.
-The WOAII provides scientific information on the state of the marine environment in a comprehensive and integrated manner to support decisions and actions towards the achievement of the Sustainable Development Goals, in particular Goal 14, as well as the implementation of the societal goals of the United Nations Decade of Ocean Science for Sustainable Development.
+WOAII is the main outcome of the second cycle of the Regular Process, having been developed by 300 global experts in a collective and interdisciplinary effort.
+WOAII provides comprehensive and integrated scientific information on the state of the marine environment to support decisions and actions to achieve the Sustainable Development Goals, in particular Goal 14, as well as the implementation of the societal objectives of the United Nations Decade of Ocean Science for Sustainable Development.
 The report can be found here.
 Thirty national experts participated in this report.

 The Third Cycle of the Regular Process (2021-2025)

 The third cycle of the Regular Process was launched by the United Nations General Assembly in December 2019, for the period 2021 to 2025.
-According to the work program, one of the outcomes of this cycle will be the production of one or more marine environment assessments, including socio-economic aspects (WOAIII).
+According to the work program, one of the outcomes of this cycle will be the production of one or more assessments of the marine environment, including socioeconomic aspects (WOAIII).
 The third cycle of the Regular Process will also provide support for other intergovernmental processes related to the ocean.
-The third cycle will also include a capacity-building component with the aim of strengthening the relationship between science and ocean policy at national, regional and global levels.
+The third cycle will also include a capacity-building component with the aim of strengthening the relationship between science and ocean policy at the national, regional, and global levels.

 Portugal's participation in the Regular Process/WOA